5 Ways to Verify the Legitimacy of Any Medical Transport Company

 Official certification and license are an absolute must.
 Some illegitimate medical transport companies use meager prices to lure vulnerable clients to utilizing their service.
 In most cases, because they offer really low prices, unsuspecting clients are passive about diligently verifying the authenticity of their services and certifications.

 So, always demand an official certification from the medical transport company, and if you are in doubt, contact the relevant authorities to make an independent verification.

 2. Do They Use Marked Vehicles?

 A legitimate and certified medical transport company will have its company name, amongst other relevant details, boldly printed on all their vehicles.
-On the other hand, if a company uses generic vehicles that are unmarked or not correctly marked as a medical vehicle, be sure to pick it up as a warning sign.
+On the other hand, if a company uses generic vehicles that are unmarked or not correctly marked as medical vehicles, be sure to pick them up as a warning sign.

 If their fleet of vehicles is not uniform, do not have a bold inscription of the name of the company, address, and contact information, then steer clear of such a medical transport company.

 Ask and verify that the company’s service is comprehensively insured.
 If there are any mishaps during the journey, you want to be sure that you will be rightly compensated.
 By right, every trip you take should be fully insured.
 This will give you an extra layer of assurance and security.

 The Department of Transportation (D.O.T) has a guideline that all medical vehicles must adhere to both in terms of size, weight, design, and ergonomics.
 Standard Recreational Vehicles (RVs) that have been modified to look like a medical transport vehicle will not adhere to these criteria.